Employment Screening Australia

 iii. if it becomes aware that any disclosure of Personal Information may be required by Law.

-a. only use Customer or LEC Data held by ESA (or to which ESA has access);
+- only use Individual Applicant or LEC Data held by ESA (or to which ESA has access);

-b. establish and maintain reasonable safeguards against the destruction, loss or alteration of Customer or LEC Data in the possession, custody or control of ESA; and
+- establish and maintain reasonable safeguards against the destruction, loss or alteration of Individual Applicant or LEC Data in the possession, custody or control of ESA; and

-c. use its reasonable endeavours to protect the Customer or LEC Data from destruction, loss, alteration or security breaches while the Customer or LEC Data is stored in the ESA Systems.
+- use its reasonable endeavours to protect the Individual Applicant or LEC Data from destruction, loss, alteration or security breaches while the LEC Data is stored in the ESA Systems.

 12.1 Exclusion of warranties

 - ESA excludes all express and (to the maximum extent permitted by law) implied conditions, warranties and liabilities, except for any liability or implied condition or warranty the exclusion or limitation of which would contravene any applicable statute or cause any part of this clause to be void (Non-excludable Condition).

 - To the maximum extent permitted by law, ESA’s liability to the LEC for breach of any Non-excludable Condition is limited, at ESA's option, to;